NightFury0109/NightFury0109/README.md

 Passionate Full Stack Web & Blockchain Engineer with 8+ years of experience in creating scalable websites/applications.
 Open to remote work.

-- 🌍 I'm based in American and Asia
+- 🌍 I'm based in America and Asia
 - 🏢 I'm currently working at [CodeCharley](https://codecharley.com/) in New York
 - 🔭 I’m currently working on Real Estate projects